onefrankguy/frankmitchell.org/posts/who-else-wants-narrative-mechanics-in-rpgs.md

 can't use a group skill check, because my stream jumping skill won't help you.

-But ability checks can also be thought of as a test to determine something about the environment.
+But ability checks can also be a test to determine something about the environment.
 Those ability checks use this kind of language.

 > Player: "I try to jump across the stream."<br />
 > Gamemaster: "Roll to see how slippery the bank is."<br />